 Stopping to Smell the Flowers in Leiden

 I knew I couldn’t spend time in the Netherlands without paying a visit to the tulips at Keukenhof Gardens, so we travelled from Utrecht to Leiden, another student city, filled with even more bars and restaurants for us to sun ourselves at.
-Yep, I was definitely making the most of having my book over and done with.

 Though we were in Leiden to see the tulips, I struggled to work up the motivation to leave the canals.
 There were too many bars to hop to, too much raspberry-flavoured beer to savour, too much bitterballen to snack on.
 So, for three glorious days, we sat in the sunshine and indulged.
 Each morning, we’d wake up and head out to Bagels & Beans for a bagel tapas breakfast, spend our morning sunbathing on the grassy patch close to the windmill in the photo above (what a Dutch scene!), and our afternoons drinking beside the canals.